South Alberta Regiment: Second World War

 In January 1945, they took part in the Battle for the Kapelsche Veer.
 They spent the last weeks of the war fighting in northern Germany.

 Major David Vivian Currie of the SAR received the Victoria Cross for his actions near Saint-Lambert-sur-Dives, as the allies attempted to seal off the Falaise pocket.
 Currie was one of only 16 Canadians to receive the Victoria Cross during World War II.
 It was the only Victoria Cross awarded to a Canadian soldier during the Normandy campaign, and the only Victoria Cross ever awarded to a member of the Royal Canadian Armoured Corps.
-Lieutenant Donald I. Grant took a photograph of the event that would become one of the most famous images of the War (see at right).
+Lieutenant Donald I. Grant took a photograph of the event that would become one of the most famous images of the War (see at left).
 Historian C. P. Stacey called it "as close as we are ever likely to come to a photograph of a man winning the Victoria Cross."

 The Freedom of the City was exercised by the South Alberta Regiment in Nanaimo, British Columbia, in April, 1941.

 The SAR is now incorporated by amalgamation in the reserve reconnaissance regiment the South Alberta Light Horse.